 Water scarcity: a major future problem

-We have taken water for granted for a long time.
-Yet a global water crisis threatens our future.
+Water is so obvious to us that we can’t even imagine that we would ever run out.
+Yet a global water crisis looms in the future.
 The World Health Organization (WHO) even states that by 2025 half (!) of the world’s population will live in areas with permanent water scarcity.
 What are the causes and consequences of water scarcity?
 And can we still turn the tide?

-The report “Thirsting for a Future” by Unicef shows that there are currently 36 countries with extreme water shortage.
-Recently, major cities such as São Paulo (Brazil), Chennai (India) and Cape Town (South Africa) suffered acute water shortages.
-Last year Cape Town barely escaped from Day Zero: the day that not a single drop would come out of the tap.
+Unicef’s report “Thirsting for a Future” shows that 36 countries currently have an extreme shortage of water.
+Recently, major cities such as São Paulo (Brazil), Chennai (India) and Cape Town (South Africa) suffered from acute water shortages.
+Cape Town narrowly escaped Day Zero last year: the day when not a drop would come out of the tap.

-There will probably be more Days Zero in the future,” Betsy Otto of the American World Resource Institute (WRI) claims in The New York Times.
-The WRI states that water stress is highest in the Middle East and North Africa – with Qatar as the absolute number one.
+“In the future there will problably be more Days Zero,” Betsy Otto from Amerikaanse World Resource Institute (WRI) states.
+The WRI states that water stress is highest in the Middle East and North Africa – with Qatar as absolute number one.

 Water scarcity is caused by a complex set of fluctuating, interacting human and ecological factors.
 First of all, water scarcity is due to climate change.
 The increasing periods of persistent heat is caused by global warming, leads to water sources drying out.
 In addition, the availability and quality of water is also threathend by floods, which are caused by rising sea levels due to climate change.